 A POST code error reading "55" indicates a memory issue.
 Verify that memory is installed, and that is it properly seated.
-Make sure that the memory is on the official support list at https://www.evga.com/support/motherboard and click on "EVGA Z590 FTW WIFI."
-If the memory is not on the list, it may still work because EVGA is unable to test every memory kit released.
-However, this motherboard will not support modules above 32GB or ECC/Registered RAM.
+Make sure the memory is compatible with the specs of this motherboard and your processor.
+Most memory kits tested by EVGA are fully compatible with this motherboard, but EVGA is unable to test every memory kit released.
+However, this motherboard will not support modules over 32GB or ECC/Registered RAM.

 If your memory should work on this motherboard, the next step is to bring it down to one stick of memory in "DIMM slot 2" and retest.
 If this is your first boot with the motherboard and the board will not POST, your next step is to press the "Reset CMOS" button.
 The system will power on when the Reset CMOS button is pressed, which is normal.
 This should allow the system to boot up.
-When you see the EVGA Z590 FTW WIFI screen, press "Del" to enter BIOS, set the XMP (instructions are covered in first boot section on Page 52), press F10 to save and exit, which will reboot the system.
+When you see the EVGA Z590 DARK screen, press "Del" to enter BIOS, set the XMP (instructions are covered in first boot section on Page 55), press F10 to save and exit, which will reboot the system.
 If the system reboots successfully, you can power down and install the rest of the memory to retest.